Click to calulate your potential energy savings

 Before giving up on your current appliance, you should at least have it inspected to get a written estimate on repairs.
 Once you know *for sure* how much it will cost to repair, then you can make an informed decision between repair and replacement.
 Some appliance retailers will offer to pay part of an inspection charge should you purchase a replacement unit from them but if possible, try to get an opinion from an independent service depot not directly affiliated with the retailer.

-If you plan to replace it with a used one, consider that you don't know the previous service history and might be buying someone else's lemon.
-It might be better to fix the one you have since you know it previous performance, usage and service history.
+If you plan to replace an appliance with a used one, consider that you don't know the previous service history of the purchase and might be buying someone else's lemon.
+It might be better to fix the one you have since you know its previous performance, usage and service history?

 Also, remember to recycle your old appliances and help keep them out of our land-fills.